Backfeed/Backfeed-Slack-Client/install.md

 Then, run `bower install` to install some more packages.<br>
 Every time you update a LESS file, run `gulp` command from within the root folder to build the app's CSS file.
 Alternatively, use `gulp watch` to automatically build the CSS on-the-fly when one of the LESS files change.<br>

-<b>Notice: </b> You need to remove the `node_modules/` folder before packing the extension in Google Chrome, otherwise you will get errors when trying to install the extension.

 <h3>Communication between Content Script and Extension</h3>

 Communication between Content Script and Extension can be seen in following Wiki Link